 Fact #5: Alcohol abuse is the third biggest lifestyle risk

 Alcohol abuse is the third biggest lifestyle risk after obesity and smoking.
+Alcohol is responsible for 5.3% of all deaths worldwide.
+And it has been acknowledged there is a causal relationship between alcoholism and infectious diseases.

 Fact #6: Minimum unit pricing